6OGUE/Industrial-Software-development-simulator/README.md

 # Install dependencies
 npm install

-# Run the app
+# Start the development server
 npm run dev

-🧪 Usage
+🧪 How to Use

-🔴Select a domain (Frontend, Backend, Testing, or ML).
+🔹 Select a domain: Frontend, Backend, Testing, or Machine Learning

-🔴Get a random coding challenge.
+🔹 Receive a randomly generated industry-style coding challenge

-🔴Submit your solution.
+🔹 Submit your code solution

-🔴Get feedback, suggestions, and correctness score.
+🔹 View AI-generated feedback including correctness score and improvement suggestions

-🔴Reveal full solution if needed.
+🔹 Optionally, reveal the complete correct solution